arabog/ALX-Study-1/Readme.md

 The above example expression can be rewritten as:
 int c = b + ((a * a) / b) - a;

+## Conditionals
+Any programming language provides the programmers the ability to perform choices.
+C provides us 2 ways to do so.

+The first is the if statement, with its else helper, and the second is the switch statement.

+**if**

+## Loops

+## Arrays

+## Strings

+## Pointers

 <!-- ![cf1](cf1.png?raw=true "cf1") -->